mnberthe/aws-solutions-architect-associate-notes/README.md

 - __DDoS__: Distributed Denial of Service – many requests at the same time
 - __AWS Shield Standard__
-  - Free service that is activated for every AWS customer
+  - __Free DDOS protection service__ that is activated for every AWS customer
   - Provides protection from attacks such a
     - __SYN/UDP Floods__
     - __Reflection attacks__